Frequently Asked Questions

 • If you have dental insurance, please bring any forms or insurance cards with you to the appointment.

 All patients under 18 must be accompanied by a parent or guardian at the consultation appointment.
-Boldface this?

 Please note we do not offer a printed version of our health history form as we are a paperless office.